Cultural Travel Guides

 Frequently Asked Questions

 It depends.
-With the recent price increases, the JR Pass is only worth it if you are doing extensive long-distance travel between multiple cities (e.g., Tokyo to Osaka and Kyoto) in a short window.
+With the recent price increases, the JR Pass is only worth it if you are doing extensive inter-city travel (Tokyo -> Kyoto -> Osaka -> Hiroshima).
+For regional trips, individual tickets are often cheaper.

 While Japan is becoming more digital, cash is still king in smaller towns, shrines, and some local eateries.
-Always carry a mix of Yen and a travel-friendly credit card.
+Always carry 10,000-20,000 yen in cash.
+Major cities and chain stores accept credit cards and mobile payments.

 Next Steps